guustavomc/Premier-League-Application/README.md

 This project is a REST API built with Spring Boot to serve Premier League data from a JSON file.
 It allows users to query Clubs by Goals, Wins, Losses, Position and check all Fixtures.
 This README provides a step-by-step guide to build, containerize, and deploy the application using Maven, Docker, and Kubernetes (with Kind for local development).
 Instructions are provided for both Windows and macOS/Linux users.

+This Project was build using the Json file developed on https://github.com/bakayks/PremierLeague.json
 ## Prerequisites

 Before starting, ensure you have the following installed: